CompTIA Security+ Exam Notes

 CrackMapExec

 CrackMapExec (CME) is a powerful and versatile post-exploitation tool widely used by penetration testers, red teamers, and cybersecurity professionals.
-It is often called the "Swiss Army knife" for assessing and exploiting Windows Active Directory environments.
+It is often referred to as the "Swiss Army knife" for assessing and exploiting Windows Active Directory environments.
 Here's a detailed breakdown of CrackMapExec:

 What is CrackMapExec?